deckerweb/multisite-toolbar-additions/README.md

 _Currently being worked on ..._
 * Cleanup: Restricted admin menu feature got completely removed as it was causing lots of issues (the global super admin menu remains)
 * Cleanup: Lot of supported plugins got removed as they are no longer available or outdated.
-* Some info links, help texts and the DDW Plugin Recommendations library got removed, it is no longer wanted/supported anyways
+* Some info links, help texts and the _DDWlib Plugin Installer Recommendations_ library got removed, it is no longer wanted/supported anyways

 ### ⚡ 2.0.1 - 2019-09-23